-- 5.7 The layout of the cluster of domestic dwellings and agricultural buildings on site is rather high density.
-The proposal property, Stack House Farm is attached to West Court and East Court.
-All three dwellings are tall, austere red brick Victorian dwellings which, due to the existing windows openings and layout of both the host and neighbouring properties, there exists an element of overlooking already. - 5.8 This revised scheme has removed all elements which previously attached the northern side extension to the neighbouring property.
-There has been concern raised regarding the loss of residential amenity as a result of the back porch (north west corner of the dwelling), and the disturbance that the use of the passageway would cause the neighbours as the separation distance between the two properties would be 900mm at its narrowest point. - There are no windows on the gable elevation of the neighbouring property to provide ingress for noise or views by people using the passageway.
-There are ground floor and first floor windows to the neighbours southern elevation, however the porch will take the building line to approximately 600mm off the neighbours elevation, making the angle of view, for someone exiting the back door, so steep that views into the first floor windows would be impossible, and the proposed high level timber fence would be of a height that make views into the ground floor impossible.
+- 5.7 The layout of the cluster of domestic dwellings and agricultural buildings on site is results in a relatively high density of dwellings.
+Stack House Farm is attached to West Court and East Court.
+All three dwellings are tall, austere red brick Victorian dwellings.
+Due to the existing windows openings and layout of the three properties there is already an element of overlooking between them. - 5.8 This revised scheme has removed all elements which previously attached the northern side extension to the neighbouring property.
+Concern has been raised regarding the loss of residential amenity as a result of the back porch (north west corner of the dwelling), and the disturbance that the use of the passageway would cause the neighbours as the separation distance between the two properties would be 900mm at its narrowest point. - 5.9 There are no windows on the gable elevation of the neighbouring property to provide ingress for noise or views by people using the passageway.
+There are ground floor and first floor windows to the neighbours southern elevation, however the porch would take the building line to approximately 600mm off the neighbour's elevation, making the angle of view, for someone exiting the back door, so steep that views into the first floor windows would be impossible, and the proposed high level timber fence would be of a height that made views into the ground floor impossible.
 The neighbour is concerned regarding noise disturbance as a result of use of the back porch door, and associated activity.
-However given the small gap which noise could pass through from the back porch area, and that the majority of the passage way will be covered it is considered that there would not be an unacceptable loss of neighbouring amenity and the scheme does comply with DP1. - 5.10 It is considered that the rest of scheme respects the privacy and neighbouring amenity of the adjacent properties.
+However given the small gap which noise could pass through from the back porch area, and that the majority of the passage way would be covered it is considered that there would not be an unacceptable loss of neighbouring amenity and the scheme does comply with DP1. - 5.10 It is considered that the rest of the proposal would respect the privacy and neighbouring amenity of the adjacent properties.